cydanix/voice-agent/README.md

 5. Click "Start Recording" to begin voice interaction
 6. Speak into your microphone - the agent will respond with audio
 7. Click "Disconnect" when done

+### Twilio Mode

+1. Start the Twilio server: `cargo run --release --bin voice-agent-twilio`
+2. Expose the server via HTTPS (e.g., using ngrok: `ngrok http 8080`)
+3. Configure your Twilio phone number webhook to point to `https://your-server.com/call`
+4. Call your Twilio phone number
+5. The agent will greet you and respond to your voice commands
+6. Hang up to end the call

 ## Customizing Behavior with Event Handlers